-By using Kevlar, the same fabric used in bulletproof vests, Essentia organic mattresses, and organic crib mattresses provide the same safety standards as other mattress brands without compromising its product integrity and its commitment to a healthier night's sleep.
+By using Kevlar, the same fabric used in bulletproof vests, Essentia memory foam mattresses, and organic crib mattresses provide the same safety standards as other mattress brands without compromising its product integrity and its commitment to a healthier night's sleep.
 Since the Kevlar is a fabric sock for the mattress, we don't spray any harsh chemicals in our factory.

 Fire Retardants are prevalent in a multitude of common household products and can be found in everything from pillows to couches, children's clothing, carpets, computers and baby toys.

 Hazardous Chemicals found in FRs: